Resources International Students

 - UC San Diego will issue a new I-20 form under your current visa.

-- You must still submit a financial statement to the Office of Graduate Studies/Graduate Admissions.
+- You must still submit a financial statement to the Graduate Division.

 - I-20 forms: your I-20 form will indicate a visa start date.
 Students can travel up to 30 days before that start date.
 Students are advised to travel to the U.S. at least two days before that start date of classes.

-- Certificate of eligibility: Please note that the Office of Graduate Studies/Graduate Admissions will send these documents to you by email.
+- Certificate of eligibility: Please note that the Graduate Division will send these documents to you by email.
 You will receive an email with the package tracking information.

 Check-In and Orientation